compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 - Sidebar and main menu UI tweaks
 - [FIX] Webview action buttons may be invisible on white pages
 - [FIX] Forms with dynamic content may crash on some devices
-- [FIX] CRM search : entity data not imported
+- [FIX] CRM search: entity data not imported
 - [FIX] Performance issue when displaying many notes
 - [FIX] Template elements misalignment on some devices
 - [FIX] Importing documents in a SharePoint/Teams project fail in some cases